varun2264/MNProximityManager-Android-SDK/README.md

 ```

 Don't need to call _stopMonitoring_ or _stopRanging_ before _startRanging_ or _startMonitoring_ because this is done internally.
-In addition, if you App's flow needs at some point to stop scanning the environment just call _stopMonitoring_ or _stopRanging_.
+In addition, if your App's flow needs to stop scanning the environment at some point just call _stopMonitoring_ or _stopRanging_.

 Last but not least, you can set up via the properties config file the ON and OFF cycle durations of the monitoring background operation.
 The default values are 5 and 15 seconds respectively.